 - when the silver looks clean (this won’t take long) remove with tongs or similar

 - polish with a jewellery cloth (sterling silver only) or just use a soft cotton ball or cloth to quickly wipe down gold vermeil items.

 CARING FOR YOUR JEWELLERY WHEN YOU WEAR IT EVERY DAY

-Remember, with proper care and knowledge of your jewelry, your piece can last a lifetime and beyond.
+Remember, with proper care and knowledge of your jewellery, your sterling silver piece can last a lifetime and beyond.

 Most jewellery suppliers tell you not to shower with your jewellery on, but water alone is not going to do any lasting damage to our sterling silver.
 Just make sure to dry it after so it doesn't attract any hydrogen sulphite.

 If you plan to use any chemically treated soaps or shampoos while you shower, you may notice this will make your jewellery go dull or even start to spec with some tarnish.
 This is most likely due to the product containing sulfur or sulphur.
 If this does happens just give it a clean.
 But to care for your jewellery it is advised that if you plan to use harsh products as you shower, for example hair toner, use a purple shampoo, use a chemical hair removal lotion (just to give a few examples) remove your jewellery while you use these as your jewellery most probably won’t like it..

 Chlorine is a pretty harsh chemical, and one of the main things sterling silver does not like.
-If decide to swim with your jewellery on, or you forget to remove your silver jewelry before hopping in A Chlorine pool, just give it a rinse with fresh water and clean it afterwards.
+If decide to swim with your jewellery on, or you forget to remove your silver jewellery before jumping in a Chlorine pool, just give it a rinse with fresh water and clean it afterwards.
 Gemstones like turquoise or opal will not be forgiving though so try to keep these away.